 The best rain covers for cameras are the unsung heroes of outdoor photography.
 Even if the heavens open, you'll be able to carry on shooting without worrying about your gear getting damaged.
-Conversely, if you specifically intend to take photos on a wet day, for example if you're working in an area such as wildlife or sports, you'll be able to get unique pictures you wouldn't be able to capture otherwise.
+Conversely, if you specifically intend to take photos on a wet day, for example if you're shooting wildlife or sports, you'll be able to get unique pictures you wouldn't be able to capture otherwise.

-Yes, many mid- and high-range DSLRs and mirrorless cameras are now weather-sealed.
-But this only protects them up to a point and they may not stand up to a serious downpour.
+Yes, many mid- and high-range DSLRs and mirrorless cameras are weather-sealed.
+But this only protects them up to a point ,and they may not stand up to a serious downpour.
 Plus you need to think about protecting your lenses just as much as you do your camera.
-Not to mention that rain covers will make it easier to change memory cards or camera batteries.
+Rain covers will make it easier to change memory cards or camera batteries without water getting into the delicate insides of your camera.

 In this article, we’ve brought together the best rain covers on sale today, along with simpler products that provide a quick and convenient pouch in which to stow your camera in the event of a passing shower.